c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

     bno.enable_feature(BNO_REPORT_ACCELEROMETER, 40)  # enable accelerometer reports at 40 Hertz

-See the seletion below (__Details on Report Frequencies__) for more details.
+See the seletion below (_Details on Report Frequencies_) for more details.
-If your code requests faster than the report feature frequency specified, repeated values will be returned.
+If your code requests reports faster than the report feature frequency specified, repeated values will be returned.

 ## Euler angles, gimbal lock, and quaternions